nzou-credisesame/credit-score-movement-poc/README.md

-# Credit score movement project
+# Credit score movement / Action Recommendation engine

 ### Motivation
 The goal of score movement project is to analyze and undertand the actions that users took in different profile segements.